outlierClassifier/outlier_orchestrator/README.md

 ## API Endpoints

 See [outlier_protocol](https://github.com/outlierClassifier/outlier_protocol) for detailed API specifications.
 The orchestrator also exposes `/api/train/raw` for uploading sensor text files directly.
-This endpoint parses the files server-side and starts the training session using the outlier node protocol.
+Use a `multipart/form-data` request where each file field is named `dischargeN` (starting from `discharge0`).
+A JSON `metadata` field specifies discharge ids and anomaly times.
+The backend parses the files and starts the training session using the outlier node protocol.

 ## Developed with